 \subsection{Holomorphic and anti-holomorphic surfaces.}

 By Toledo's theorem \cite{Tol} every \emph{maximal representation} (those for which $\tau(\rho)=\pm\chi(\Sigma)$) leaves invariant a complex line and acts on that line as a Fuchsian representation.
 Such representations are reducible.
 To understand the non-maximal $\rho$-equivariant holomorphic or anti-holomorphic immersions, we will start by describing their Hodge bundles.
 First we note that for any holomorphic $\rho$-equivariant immersion $f:\caD\to\CH^2$ the area form $v_\gamma$ for the induced metric equals $f^*\omega$.
 It follows from the definition \eqref{eq:taudef} that $\tau(\rho)>0$.
 For anti-holomorphic immersions $f^*\omega = -v_\gamma$ so that $\tau(\rho)<0$.
-The next lemma completely characterises the Higgs bundle data for representations which admit either holomorphic or anti-holomorphic branched immersions. \begin{thm} An irreducible representation $\rho$ admits a branched holomorphic $\rho$-equivariant immersion if and only if it corresponds to a Hodge bundle $(V\oplus 1,\Phi)$ with $\Phi=(\Phi_1,0)$ and $V$ a non-trivial extension bundle of the form
+The next lemma characterises the Higgs bundle data for representations which admit either holomorphic or anti-holomorphic branched immersions. \begin{thm} Each irreducible representation $\rho$ which admits a branched holomorphic $\rho$-equivariant immersion corresponds to a Hodge bundle $(V\oplus 1,\Phi)$ with $\Phi=(\Phi_1,0)$, where $V$ is given by a non-trivial extension of the form